MokshdaSharma/Full_Stack_Sem_6/Experiment_9/README.md

-# 🔐 Spring Security + JWT Authentication Demo
+# Spring Security with JWT Authentication

 This project demonstrates how to implement authentication and authorization using Spring Security and JSON Web Tokens (JWT) in a RESTful API.